cea-trust-platform/trust-documentation/doc/source/user_tutorials/salome.md

 ![Cylinder creation dialog](FIGURES/salome2.jpg)

 - **Navigate the view:**
-  - Use the "Interaction style switch" (Mouse icon) to rotate, zoom, and move the geometry
+  - Use the "Interaction style switch" (Mouse icon) to rotate, zoom, and pan the geometry

 ### Defining Boundary Groups